Target Plants for Eradication

-Hundreds of potentially invasive species are brought into Hawaii, both accidentally and intentionally.
-With so many new introductions there are always a few that make it past inspections.
-It’s BIISC’s goal to eradicate these new invaders before they have a chance to become established.
+Hundreds of potentially invasive species are brought into Hawaiʻi, both accidentally and intentionally.
+Our goal at BIISC is to eradicate these new invaders before they have a chance to become established.
 Here are lists of species that our teams are currently working on.
 If you see any of these species please contact us!